vitoriapguimaraes/projects-labs-DSA/README.md

     - Development of the Hangman Game Program.
     - Implemented input validation to ensure that user entries are appropriate and meet the required criteria.

+3. Hangman Game, version with Object Oriented Programming (version 3)
+    - Development of the Hangman Game Program.
+    - Object Oriented Programming
+    - Implemented input validation to ensure that user entries are appropriate and meet the required criteria.
 --------------------------------------

 **Programas Desenvolvidos nos Cursos de Python da DSA**